Higher Education Opportunity Program

 Q: If I change my major causing me to have to stay in college for more than four years, will HEOP pay for my courses?

 A: Yes.
 HEOP funds students up to five years.
 Therefore, if students change their major, re-take courses they performed poorly in, etc. and need an extra semester or year to graduate, HEOP can provide that support.
 Students are eligible for ten semesters of HEOP aid; anything past five years, students will have to finance on their own.

 Note: HEOP funds students for up to five years.
 If a student completes his/her undergraduate degree in less than five years, he/she is no longer eligible for HEOP.

 Q: I would like to graduate early; will HEOP pay for summer school?

-Q: Why didn't I get into HEOP when I transferred from my other college and was accepted into Utica College?
+Q: Why didn't I get into HEOP when I transferred from my other college and was accepted into Utica University?

-Q: When I first started college, I was not aware of HEOP but I know I would have qualified.
+Q: When I first started university, I was not aware of HEOP but I know I would have qualified.
 Can I apply now?

 A: No. HEOP is designed for first-time college students who have not matriculated into college after graduating from high school.
 If you have already matriculated into a college/university and have earned college credits, you are not eligible to receive HEOP support services.
 However, if you have not matriculated into college and only earned a limited amount of college credit, you may still be eligible for HEOP.
 Contact the Opportunity Programs to discuss your particular situation.